 In April 1972, Cosmopolitan magazine revealed what Britain’s 40 most eligible bachelors wanted in a wife.
 Appearing in the magazine’s second ever British issue, “WHAT I WANT IN A WIFE” is a wonderful and telling slice of British history and pop culture.
-That a fair number of the personalities were gay adds more interest.
+That a fair number of the personalities interviewed were gay adds more interest.

 You can’t blame them for playing along.
 The Sexual Offences Act 1967 decriminalised sex between two men over 21 and ‘in private’.
 It did not extend to the Merchant Navy or the Armed Forces, or Scotland, Northern Ireland, the Channel Islands or the Isle of Man, where sex between two men remained illegal until 1980 (Scotland) and 1982 (Northern Ireland).
-Only in 2000 was the age of consent reduced to 16, in line with heterosexuals.
+Only in 2000 was the age of consent reduced to 16, in line with heterosexual love.
 Same sex marriage became legal in the UK on 29 March 2014.

 What do Britain’s most eligible bachelors look for in a wife?
 Are they switched on by physical perfection, do they look for a definite personality type or is it simply a question of chemistry?
 We’ve tracked down forty very desirable men – single when they talked to us – and while we can’t give you their telephone numbers, we can tell you what would turn them on to marriage, although we couldn’t possibly agree with some of their views.
 Could it be you they’ve been waiting for?